Photo: Sara Morris

 Learn more about the benefits we are able to provide as a result of these fees on our benefits page

 Native bees rarely sting people, in fact male bees aren’t able to sting at all and many native bees are too small to sting humans.
 Most strings are from wasps which are often defensive of their nests.
+Learn about bumblebee strings here: Do Bumble Bees Sting?
+And Other Common Questions.

 Find a full list of benefits to your community and your committee on our benefits page.
 You can download a list of benefits from the Bee City USA application page and Bee Campus USA application page